LiuzLab/MARRVEL2/server/graphql/README.md

 ## Overview

-This GraphQL API provides access to genomic data from various databases including Clinvar, genes, and other genomic resources.
+This GraphQL API provides access to genomic data from various databases including Clinvar, genes, DIOPT, phenotype ontology, and other genomic resources.

 ## Endpoint